HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		    git clone https://github.com/HealthRex/CDSS.git

   - How to upload and download files to your compute instance (i.e., SCP) ????Teaching point here is, how do you get files uploaded and downloaded from the compute instance.
       Use both the web GUI And the command-line options as examples???

   	- Using SSH/Web Browser client
   		???More relevant than downloading files, would be show how to upload and download???
   		- Top right corner of window has a Gear icon with a Upload and Download file option
+  		- To download specify your path and file you wish to download: for example:
         - ("/home/yourUserName/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt")
+  		- To upload:
+    		- select 'Upload file' and select the file you wish to upload.This will upload to your current directory

     - Using gcloud / command-line